rssoftwareab/arrigo-support/docs/prereq.md

 An `EXOscada` project needs upgrade.
 For now, we don't yet have all templates needed in EXOdesigner to make this work.
 A couple of manual steps is needed to get online and going.

-First, patch your project with [this](./arrigo_local_project_patch.zip) file.
+- Patch your project with [this](./arrigo_local_project_patch.zip) file.
 It is a zip file.
 Unpack , Copy and overwrite the files to the EXO project root folder.
+- In `EXO designer`, open `Scada functions` and add the `Arrigo BMS` function.
+- Restart your `EXOscada`.

 ## Folder classification